Read | Listen| Write

 Adorned in gowns stitched from defiance,

-Fabrics of hopes and dreams
+Fabrics luminous with hopes and dreams

 draped in dignity, illuminating pride